Banner Health

 Gastric bypass is a lifelong commitment that requires nutritional and lifestyle changes to help sustain weight loss.

 Shortly after surgery, you slowly begin reintroducing foods into your diet, starting with a clear liquid diet.
 Then you’ll advance to a full liquid diet, a soft food diet and a regular diet in the weeks ahead.
+The small size of the stomach pouch, which can hold only a small amount of food, is a key factor in the success of gastric bypass surgery.
+This reduction in capacity helps you feel full more quickly and prevents overeating.
 To avoid dumping syndrome, you will also have to avoid certain foods, such as simple sugars like honey or white sugar.

 You will work with our health care team to determine what is best to eat.